ThomasMertes/seed7/src/read_me.txt

   HAS_FIFO_FILES: TRUE, when the operating system supports fifo
                   (first in first out) files.

+  HAS_SELECT: TRUE, when the function select() is available.

-  HAS_POLL: Defined when the function poll() is available.
+  HAS_POLL: TRUE, when the function poll() is available.

+  HAS_MMAP: TRUE, when the function mmap() is available.

   INT_DIV_BY_ZERO_POPUP: Defined when an integer division by zero
                          may trigger a popup window.
 Consequently